HoustonWeHaveABug/Nonogram/README.md

 Phase 2 - If all cells are locked it means a solution was found and it is immediately printed along with the current running time in seconds and size of the search tree (the number of nodes).
 Otherwise the program selects the "considered as optimal" set using the following criteria in order by running Phase 1 at the next depth for each set:

+- Lowest number of possible placements that do not lead to a solution
-- Lowest number of possible placements
+- Lowest number of possible placements skipped
 - Greatest number of placements that lead to a solution
 - Greatest number of locked cells for all placements

+Inside a given range [a, b] of possible placements, only placements at position a and b are avaluated, the others are skipped.

 Phase 2 is iterated as long as at least one placement fails.
 Then the search continues at the next depth for each placement of the selected set.

 At the end of execution the program will print the running time in seconds, some statistics about the search tree (total number of nodes, number of run nodes, number of failures) and the number of solutions found.